alekhyagolla01/mlr-house-price-prediction/README.md

 └─────────────┘
 ```

-This allows the Machine Learning model to work with date-related information numerically.
+The date information is converted into numerical values so that it can be used by the Machine Learning model.

 ---

 # 🎯 Features and Target

-The dataset is divided into:
+The dataset is divided into independent and dependent variables.

-### X — Independent Variables
+## X — Independent Variables

 ```python
 X = df.iloc[:, :-1]
 ```

-`X` contains the input features used for prediction.
+`X` contains the input features used by the model.

-### y — Dependent Variable
+## y — Dependent Variable

 ```python
 y = df.iloc[:, -1]